yih-redhat/go-fdo-server/README.md

 - `IMAGE_NAME`: The name of the Docker image (default: `fdo_server`).
 - `CONTAINER_NAME`: The name of the Docker container (default: `fdo_server`).
 - `DB_PATH`: The path to the SQLite database file (default: `./test.db`).
-- `DB_PASS`: The SQLite database encryption-at-rest passphrase.
+- `DB_PASS`: The SQLite database encryption-at-rest passphrase. **NOTE**:This field should be populated before starting the container.
 - `NETWORK`: The Docker network setting (default: `host`).
 - `DEBUG`: Debug flag to print HTTP contents (default: `--debug`).
 - `HTTP_ADDR`: The address to listen on (default: `localhost:8080`).